katekuznecova/reddit_datareader/README.md

 # reddit_datareader
-Data collection and parsing for NLP tasks
+Data collection and parsing for NLP tasks (personal use)

+The data will be used to research and apply modern NLP tools.